-Sudden resignation of two Seattle-area Catholic school teachers stirs protests over church stance on same-sex relationships
+Sudden resignation of two Seattle area Catholic-school teachers stirs protests over church stance on same-sex relationships

-For more than an hour Tuesday morning, a crowd of Catholic school parents and alumni, clad in rainbow gear, circled the city block where the main office of the Seattle Archdiocese stands.
+For a few hours Tuesday, rainbow-clad crowds of Catholic-school students, alumni and parents covered the entrances of the Seattle Archdiocese offices in Capitol Hill and John F. Kennedy Catholic High School in Burien.

-They protested the abrupt departure of two teachers at John F. Kennedy Catholic High School in Burien, who they say were forced to quit last week because of their same-sex relationships.
+They protested the abrupt departure of two teachers at Kennedy Catholic, who they say were forced to quit last week because of their same-sex relationships.
 A letter sent to parents from the school’s administration said the “highly capable” teachers “voluntarily resigned,” but did not mention why.
 So far, no one with firsthand knowledge of the situation has confirmed either account.

 The exact details of the teachers’ quick exit from the school are still hazy.
 The teachers did not respond to requests for interviews.
 On Tuesday, their attorney, Shannon McMinimee, said neither she nor the teachers were in a position to comment.
 When asked why, she declined to comment further.

+Teachers who work at schools affiliated with the Archdiocese are required to sign a contract that the school can revoke “if the teacher’s life-style is incompatible with Catholic moral values or if his/her conduct is at variance with Catholic teaching.”

-In interviews, the protesters demanded both the reinstatement of the teachers and a change in the church’s stance on same-sex relationships.
-Many, including Catholic-school graduate Grace Armstrong, pointed to what she called a contradiction between Jesus’ message of acceptance and love and the church’s policies.
+People gathered at both protests said in interviews that they demand both the reinstatement of the teachers and a change in the church’s stance on same-sex relationships.
+Many, including Catholic-school graduate Grace Armstrong, pointed to what she called a contradiction between Jesus’s message of acceptance and love and the church’s policies.

 “When you send your kid to a Catholic school, you pay money and hope you get the message of Jesus in the school,” said Armstrong, who carried a sign reading, “Jesus would protect gay teachers and fire pedophile priests.”

+In the morning, protesters circled the block where Seattle’s Archdiocese office stands, pausing to chant (“Reinstate, not hate!” and “Separate, church and hate!”) and recite the Lord’s Prayer while holding hands.

+Shortly after 10 a.m., Kennedy Catholic students made signs and staged a sit-in that clogged some of the school’s hallways.
+At 1 p.m., they walked out, meeting a crowd of several hundred people waiting at the bottom of the school’s front steps.
+They spilled out onto the lawn and spoke into a microphone in front of a banner that read, “Who would Jesus fire? #LoveisLove.”
+Kids and adults peered out through the school’s open windows.

 Spokespeople for the Archdiocese and Kennedy Catholic didn’t immediately respond to requests for comment.
-The Times asked if it could join a Tuesday morning meeting that a few rally attendees planned to attend at the Archdiocese’s office, but an employee declined.
+The Times asked if it could join a Tuesday morning meeting that a few protesters planned to attend at the Archdiocese’s office, but an Archdiocese employee declined.

 The school’s website states Kennedy Catholic’s belief in the Seven Themes of Catholic Social Teaching, a set of ideas that includes references to marriage and family.
+Just under 850 students enrolled in Kennedy Catholic in the 2017-2018 school year.

-Shortly after 10 a.m., students made signs and staged a sit-in that clogged some of the school’s hallways.
-They planned to walk out of classes later in the day and join their parents and alumni outside the school.
-In an email to parents, the school said students could feel free to participate “without fear of reprisal.”
+In an email to parents, administrators said students could feel free to participate “without fear of reprisal.”

-Many in the crowd said they were surprised by what they’d read on Facebook about the nature of the teachers’ departures, which they said doesn’t reflect the broader community of parents who send their kids to the school.
-Several said there are openly gay students who attend the school.
+Many said they were surprised by what they’d read on Facebook about the nature of the teachers’ departures, which they said doesn’t reflect the broader community of parents who send their kids to the school.

-“This is not the Kennedy I recognize,” said Shelly Lounsbury Griffin, who graduated from the school in 1984.
+“This is not the Kennedy I recognize,” said Shelly Lounsbury Griffin, who graduated from the school in 1984 and came out as gay when she was in college.

-The chants — “Reinstate, not hate!” and “Separate, church and hate!” — eventually gave way to prayer.
-Protesters held hands and recited the Lord’s Prayer, which was led by Norma Zavala, a mother of four children who attended the school.
+But Henry Lemus Vera, an openly gay Kennedy Catholic student, said he has seen homophobia and other forms of marginalization on the campus.

+“I love seeing all this support for the teachers,” said Lemus Vera, a senior.
+“But I also see students out here that have called me” slurs.
+Several protesters mentioned the school needs to work on improving inclusion in general, especially for students of color.

 Two people close to one of the teachers, Paul Danforth — his mother, Mary Danforth, and his fiance, Sean Nyberg — said his departure was related to news that he was planning to marry another man.
 They said they couldn’t comment about whether the teachers were fired, quit voluntarily or were asked to resign.

-Note: Editor’s note: Because discussion was not adhering to our Code of Conduct, the comment thread has been removed.